Palmtop 2024

 Getting up and running

 I had a brief go at setting the device up just after I bought it, but then hit the problem with the m2 connector and so never did use it for the trip shortly after.
-Eight months later, after a trip where it would have been nice to have at hand, I decided to get it up and running properly - I bought a 512G SSD card to be the OS disk and installed from a USB thumb drive.
+Eight months later, after a trip where it would have been nice to have at hand, I decided to get it up and running properly - I bought a 512G micro SD card to be the OS disk and installed from a USB thumb drive.
 The installation experience was quite smooth (using an external keyboard, mouse, and monitor to avoid the annoyances of setup before the mousekeys & screen rotation were addressed).

 It feels underpowered.
 I assume some of that for me is the fact that everything is running from an SD card instead of an SSD.
 I wouldn’t want to use the keyboard for very long as it’s so cramped - but it’s perfectly useable.